3oheme/3oheme.github.com/_posts/2016-05-30-ux-fighters-2016-my-review.markdown

 ---

 I am a probably-too-much pragmatic person.
 That's why, every time I go to a conference, I cannot stop focusing on what can I learn and apply to my every day life.
 So, here's my review of the UX Fighters 2016.
-I prefer to give it a couple of weeks, so the distance helps having a more objective point of view, and skup all those logistic errors that really screwed me on the first day.
+I prefer to give it a couple of weeks, so the distance helps having a more objective point of view, and skip all those logistic errors that really screwed me on the first day.

 What I got from the UX Fighters 2016 is: